ismai117/kottie/README.md

 ## Getting Started

-To integrate Kottie into your Kotlin Multiplatform project, follow these simple steps:
+To integrate Kottie into your Kotlin Multiplatform project

 Add the dependency in your common module's commonMain sourceSet